uzairakbar/rl-obstacle-avoidance/README.md

-# LIDAR based Obstacle Avoidance through Reinforcement Learning
+# LIDAR based Obstacle Avoidance with Reinforcement Learning

 This project lists all of the deliverables for the TUM project course [Applied Reinforcement Learning](https://www.ldv.ei.tum.de/en/lehre/applied-reinforcement-learning/) (Summer Semester 2019).